htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   usage on Execution Points using :macro:`STARTD_ENFORCE_DISK_LIMITS`.
   :jira:`2753`

-- You can now locate a collector daemon in the htcondor2 python bindings.
+- You can now locate a collector daemon in the htcondor2 Python bindings.
   :jira:`2738`

 - Fixed a bug in *condor_qusers* tool where the ``add`` argument would always